nifemibosun/mini-lang/README.md

+## Side Note
-## Warning the language is still in development, but we are open to contributions
+The language is still in development, but we are open to contributions.

 # Introduction to Mini-lang